How I Doubled My Blog Traffic (& Got a Bigger Audience) in 3 Weeks

 Adding (money) content

-For me, my “money” content are primarily reviews.
-Reviews (like the one I did of Yoast’s Video SEO Plugin) make me money directly from my core audience as they’re published, as well as make me money for people who have never heard of Sugarrae, but are searching for “[product name] reviews” in Google for a long time following the initial publication.
+For me, my “money” content is primarily found in reviews.
+Reviews (like the one I did of Yoast's Video SEO Plugin) make me money directly from my core audience as they're published, as well as make me money for people who have never heard of Sugarrae, but are searching for “product name reviews” in Google for a long time following the initial publication.
 I cannot stress enough to do HONEST reviews and never, EVER sell out the trust your audience has in you to make a commission.
-I’d also suggest these be sprinkled in, with care, and not bombarding your audience with you “money” pages, whatever they may be.
+I'd also suggest these be sprinkled in, with care, and not bombarding your audience with you “money” pages, whatever they may be.

 Timing the extra content effort with traditional promotional opportunities

 The time frame I chose to do this in correlated with my attending SMX and speaking on three panels there.
-Though I was representing PushFire in an official capacity, I’m “known” by my handle so I always mention it when I’m introducing myself on panels.
+Though I was representing my then agency in an official capacity, I'm “known” by my handle, so I always mention it when I'm introducing myself on panels.
 I purposely tried to be showcasing more quality content while attending this show.
-So maybe now you’re thinking, “Um, Rae, I don’t speak at shows.”
+So maybe now you're thinking, “Um, Rae, I don't speak at shows.”
 Do you attend trade shows and hand out business cards?
 Are you going to be mentioned in the news or on a high traffic blog?
-Are you attending a tweetup?
+Are you participating in a tweetup?
 Whatever kind of traditional marketing exposure you get, always try to maximize it.